c5creative/Multiome-QC-NextFlow/README.md

 If you've run preprocessing.nf or the accompanying ATAC/RNA pipelines, you can create this config template automatically and then manually edit any QC thresholds you wish to change:
 * If you ran preprocessing.nf, you can run `python /path/to/Multiome-QC-NextFlow/bin/make-qc-config.py /path/to/preprocess/results/rna /path/to/preprocess/results/atac > config.json` to create the json
 * If you ran the ATAC/RNA pipelines, you can run `python /path/to/Multiome-QC-NextFlow/bin/make-qc-config.py /path/to/rna/results /path/to/atac/results > config.json`
-* Note that the `HQAA_MIN` threshold parameter will already be set to a value inferred using multi-otsu thresholding on the ATAC HQAA distribution
+* Note that the `HQAA_MIN` threshold parameter will already be set to a value inferred using multi-otsu thresholding on the ATAC HQAA distribution, and the `RNA_UMI_MIN` threshold parameter will similarly be set to a value inferred from the RNA UMI distribution.

 You'll also need to update the file paths in the `nextflow.config` file in this directory.